Reality checks are a popular way to trigger lucid dreams. They may not be 100% reliable, but they are very easy and habit forming.

 Occasionally a reality check fails through no fault of your own.
 You may simply be having a vivid dream that is all too normal to accept as a dream.
 It's a weird mind space, and particularly common in false awakenings (which is why you should always do a reality check every time you wake up).

-The best solution is to perform a second reality checks as a failsafe.
+The best solution is to perform a second reality check as a fail-safe.
 If you still can't validate your dreamstate, but have some basic level of dream control, then simply explore the dream until it gives itself away.
 Something irregular will eventually pop up if you keep pulling at the thread.
 Full lucidity will ensue.